 A visual way to describe the whole process on one board is very effective.
 Also very complex projects become more understandable and many areas for improvement emerge.

 One of the benefits of the workshop model is also the communication of people working in different areas.
 Getting members of different teams around the same table to discuss and analyse their own work together is a big step forward.
-Janne Väkiparta believes that knowing about the tasks of others helps tremendously in achieving common goals.
+Knowing about the tasks of others helps tremendously in achieving common goals.

 “Things to be developed were found throughout the value chain.
 In the workshop, we also realised how much overlap we have.”